 With the fundamental support of the Tang Institute, their vision was brought to life.
 The project combines historical study with cutting-edge technology, creating an interactive map that traces Haiti’s pivotal moments from the 15th century to the 19th century.
 This map gives users a visual representation of key historical events, allowing them to immerse themselves in Haiti’s story in dynamic and engaging ways.
 The Tang Institute’s backing was instrumental in making this project not just an in-classroom tool but also an accessible public resource for all.

 One of the most valuable aspects of Mapping the Haitian Revolution is its accessibility.
-The website offers a guide to the map, teaching materials for a two-week unit on the revolution, a full ten-week syllabus, and a range of assignments, essay prompts, and handouts on slavery.
+The website offers a guide to the map, teaching materials for a two-week unit on the revolution, a full ten-week syllabus, and a range of assignments, essay prompts, and handouts on slavery — free and open to any user.
 It’s also available in multiple languages, including Haitian Kreyol, Spanish, and English, breaking down barriers to entry and making it a resource for classrooms around the world.

 Earlier this year, Curci and Jones shared their experiences in a Tang Institute Lunch & Discussion, giving attendees a glimpse into their process and the collaboration that makes their course so impactful.
 They’ve got great chemistry as co-educators; they’re a well-rehearsed team, with each feeding off the other’s passion for the subject and a shared goal of bringing Haiti’s history to life for their students.